Top 12 Best Places To Visit In October Europe

 Best Places To Visit In October Europe

-1. Florence, Italy: Renaissance Concentrated
+1. Florence, Italy: Renaissance Light

-2. Lisbon, Portugal: Atlantic Elegance
+2. Lisbon, Portugal: Atlantic Autumn

 Lisbon Portugal